 To educate the wider public and promote awareness of international conflict management skills and techniques, Global Majority has held multiple international conferences in various places around the world.
 In August 2008, Global Majority hosted the “Middle East International Conference –Promoting Peace through Dialogue” in Amman, Jordan.

-In partnership with the Monterey Institute and its Center for Nonproliferation Studies, Global Majority cosponsored an event with Dr. Mohamed ElBaradei, 2005 Nobel peace prize laureate and director general of the International Atomic Energy Agency on Nuclear Proliferation Challenges and Nonproliferation Opportunities.
+In partnership with the Middlebury Institute and its Center for Nonproliferation Studies, Global Majority cosponsored an event with Dr. Mohamed ElBaradei, 2005 Nobel peace prize laureate and director general of the International Atomic Energy Agency on Nuclear Proliferation Challenges and Nonproliferation Opportunities.
 In 2006, a coalition of Monterey peace organizations, MIIS, and Global Majority hosted Mr. Afif Safieh, head of the Palestinian Liberation Organization Mission in the United States and a peace advocate, on “Israel-Palestine: History Undecided.”